mkulk2025/Driver_Coupon_acceptance/README.md

 #2 Based on the shape, and after removing the duplicates and the null values, 41.19 % of the coupons were accepted.

-#3 Based on the df_bar.info(), less than three includes never (788), less1(546), and "1~3"(379) counts.
-For this group the acceptance ratio is - 37.25
+#3 Based on the df_bar.info(), dataset which includes who went to a bar 3 or fewer times a month, includes the following category and counts -  "never (788)",  "less1(546)" , and "1~3(379)".
+The accetpance rate fo this group is 37.25.
-  Next- calculate the acceptance for category who went more than 3 which include 4~8 (147) and gt8(46)  For this group the acceptance ratio comes out to be - 76.17
+  For the category of the drivers who went more than 3 times a month includes 4~8 (147) and gt8(46).
+For this group the acceptance ratio comes out to be - 76.17
   Conclusion:  People who went to bar 4plus time has acceptance 2.04 times compared to who went to the bar less than 3 times.
 This means people who go to the bar 4+ times are like to accept the coupon often.